 How Much Water Should I Drink on Keto?

+To fully understand how to keto, you have to understand how keto works.
 The ketogenic diet involves eating in a way that is high in fats and low in carbohydrates, as well as getting adequate protein.
-While the keto diet began as a way to treat epilepsy in children, many people have adopted this way of eating because it forces the body to enter a fat-burning metabolic state known as ketosis in order to get certain health benefits.
+While the keto diet began as a way to treat epilepsy in children (1), many people have adopted this way of eating because it forces the body to enter a fat-burning metabolic state known as ketosis in order to get certain health benefits (2).

-Achieving ketosis involves reducing your daily carb intake to 50 grams or less.
-As your body burns fat instead of glucose, your liver releases compounds called ketones.
+The most common keto guide question is: “what are the things you can eat on keto”.
+And while that may vary, ultimately, achieving ketosis involves reducing your daily carb intake to 50 grams or less.
+As your body burns fat instead of glucose, your liver releases compounds called ketones (3).
 The presence of ketones signifies that you’ve entered ketosis.

 While the keto diet generally always involves the same basic tenets, there are a few different versions of the diet.
 They are:

 It wouldn’t be a keto guide, without first discussing the keto flu.
 If you’ve considered getting started with the keto diet, you’ve likely heard of the “keto flu”: mild, flu-like symptoms that may pop up in the first week after transitioning into keto eating.
 For some people, these symptoms may include brain fog, fatigue, nausea, difficulty sleeping, and constipation (5).
 Luckily, there are ways to alleviate the symptoms of keto flu (6).
 For most, simply drinking lots of water, eating lots of colorful vegetables, and giving your body time to adjust to your new diet help ease the transition.